 The purpose of this rule is to establish continuing education (CE) requirements, standards and procedures for insurance agents.

-(C) License renewal cycle and CE transcripts
+(C) License renewal period and CE transcripts

 (4) The superintendent shall post continuing education transcripts on the department's website.

-(5) If the CE transcript or renewal notice indicates that a resident agent has not completed the required number of CE hours for that renewal cycle, it is the agent's responsibility to prove compliance with this rule and only request renewal of their license when they have successfully completed the required number of CE hours.
+(5) If the CE transcript or renewal notice indicates that a resident agent has not completed the required number of CE hours for that renewal period, it is the agent's responsibility to prove compliance with this rule and only request renewal of their license when they have successfully completed the required number of CE hours.